subhojitdas07/smart-security-camera/README.md

 Then run using the (MAIN.PY) file

-you can download the yolo from online  as yolov4.weights file
+you can download the yolo from online  as yolov4.weights file is too large (245 mb)